-Remote working is here to stay.
+What should you look for in a remote employee now remote working is here to stay?
 Many employers have now realised that a lot of jobs can be done from home, with no impact on productivity levels.

 While there’s no such thing as an ‘ideal’ remote employee, here are the questions we think it’s good to consider to find out if a candidate will be a good virtual member of your team - and someone you can trust to get on with the job.